SystemsGenetics/KINC/examples/README.txt

 Gibson SM, Ficklin SP, Isaacson S, Luo F, Feltus FA, et al. (2013) Massive-Scale Gene Co-Expression Network Construction and Robustness Testing Using Random Matrix Theory.
-PLoS ONE 8(2): e55871. doi:10.1371/journal.pone.0055871
+PLoS ONE 8(2): e55871.

-Additionally, the file 'yeast-s_cerevisiae1.global.RMA.nc-no-na.txt' (almost identically named as the file just described) is an exact copy of the file 'yeast-s_cerevisiae1.global.RMA.nc-no-na-nh.txt' but with column headers.
-RMTGeneNet does not currently support headers.
-The file with headers is included simply for reference.

 Step 1: Construct correlation matrix